du5rte/notebook/Development Tools/console.md

 ```

 #### Remove
-Removes a File or Directory, again, to copy `directories` it needs the `-r` recursive flag
+Removes a File or Directory, again, to copy `directories` it needs the `-r` recursive flag or `-rf` recursive and force
 ```sh
 $ rm hi.txt
 $ rm -r docs